Karanvir1576/BloggingGrapeCity/README.md

 Username = GrapeCity Password = GrapecityRocks123 has been used in code for test purposes to get auth token

-A Blog table, a user table with userId, then a user_x_blog table where keep track which blogid corresponds to which userid
+A Blog table, a user table with userId, then a user_x_blog table where we keep track which blogid corresponds to which userid